Tbusk/Tbusk/README.md

 #### About Me

-Hi, I'm Trevor, a full-stack software engineer who thrives on taking complex business problems and transforming them into elegant, production-ready applications.
-I don't just write code; I build, own, and scale systems that deliver tangible business value, grounded in a deep understanding of the operational needs behind the software.
+Hi, I'm Trevor, a full-stack software engineer who thrives on transforming complex business problems into elegant, production-ready applications.
+I don't just write code; I build, own, and scale systems that deliver tangible business value, grounded in a deep understanding of the operational needs that drive the technology.

-Beyond my professional work, I am a passionate advocate for open-source software.
-I believe in the power of community-driven development to create robust, accessible technology, and I am an active contributor to several projects.
-My goal is to build software that is not only functional and efficient but also a pleasure to use.
+Beyond my professional work, I am a passionate advocate for open-source software and an active contributor to several projects.
+I believe in the power of community-driven development to create robust, accessible technology that is not only functional but also a pleasure to use.

-Ultimately, my goal is to build software that makes a positive impact.
-I'm eager to connect with other passionate developers, entrepreneurs, and creators to share ideas and explore collaborations.
-Whether it's contributing to an ambitious open-source project, joining a mission-driven company, or simply networking with fellow innovators, I'm always ready for the next challenge.
+I'm always seeking the next challenge and am eager to connect with other passionate developers and creators.
+Whether it's contributing to an ambitious open-source project or joining a mission-driven company, I'm ready to collaborate on building software that makes a positive impact.

 ## Featured Projects